 Vegan Diet Everest Base Camp Trek Food

 Rest assured, a vegan will survive well during the Everest base camp trek.
 There are only a few vegan restaurants in Kathmandu, Lukla, and Namche Bazaar.
 Beyond that, there might be no vegan restaurant on Mount Everest.
-However, the tea house themselves serve a special diet for the vegan.
-You can request to replace regular animal products with a plant-based diet and they will make the changes.
+However, the tea houses themselves serve a special diet for the vegan.
+You can request to replace regular animal products with a plant-based diet, and they will make the changes.